bhillmann/mice5992-2017/tutorials/qiime/README.md

  ![Filezilla example](https://raw.githubusercontent.com/danknights/mice5992-2017/master/supporting_files/qiime_tutorial_FTP_screenshot.png "Filezilla example")

-8. Now do it your self on other data
+8. Now do it yourself on other data
  There are dozens of studies with sequence files and mapping files in this directory:
  ```bash
     ls /home/knightsd/public/qiime_db/processed/